 Saint Savin sur Gartempe

-11th century frescoes in Saint Savin.For anyone interested in mediaeval architecture, the church of Saint Savin sur Gartempe, 45 km east of Poitiers.
-A UNESCO world heritage site, this large 11th century abbey has the largest and among the best preserved collection of mediaeval frescoes in France, and among the best anywhere.
+11th century frescoes in Saint Savin.For anyone interested in medieval architecture, the church of Saint Savin sur Gartempe, 45 km east of Poitiers.
+A UNESCO world heritage site, this large 11th century abbey has the largest and among the best preserved collection of medieval frescoes in France, and among the best anywhere.
 Unlike most large churches of its time, the abbey still has its original barrel vault, on which most of the fresoces are painted.
 Its interior is a unique example of how many large churches would have looked in the 11th and 12th centuries.

 Chauvigny, with its cluster of castlesHalf way between Poitiers and Saint Savin, Chauvigny is a historic town perched on a rock beside the river Vienne.
 The centre of the small town is remarkable for having no less than five castles, two of which can be visited.
-Chauvigny also has two 11th century churches, notably the Collégiale Saint Pierre, in the historic city, which is best known for its unique collection of mediaeval capitals, coloured as they would have been in the Middle Ages.
+Chauvigny also has two 11th century churches, notably the Collégiale Saint Pierre, in the historic city, which is best known for its unique collection of medieval capitals, coloured as they would have been in the Middle Ages.

 Dienné - 26 km southeast of Poitiers.
 A wildlife and adventure park for kids and families; lots of animals, and games and activities to make kids and adults aware of the environmental challenges facing our planet in the 21st Century.
 The park also offers accommodation in tree houses, gypsy caravans and other quirky structures